-The Sun and planets are likely to be important and intersting targets for ALMA observing.
+The Sun and planets are likely to be important and interesting targets for ALMA observing.
 The requirements are likely to be strongest on the actual hardware (e.g. high frequency and time resolution) but software compatibility must also be considered.
 In particular, solar and planetary observations require a special effort in tracking and handling of ephemerides.

-- OL-8.3-R1 The Package must be able to calculate and compensate for the position of moving objects in the solar system. - OL-8.3-R1.1 Ephemerides must be provided for major solar system objects, including:
+- OL-8.3-R1 The Package must be able to calculate and compensate for the position of moving objects in the solar system:

+- OL-8.3-R1.1 Ephemerides must be provided for major solar system objects, including:

-OL-8.3-R1.1.1 Sun
+- OL-8.3-R1.1.1 Sun

-OL-8.3-R1.1.2 Moon
+- OL-8.3-R1.1.2 Moon

-OL-8.3-R1.1.3 planets
+- OL-8.3-R1.1.3 planets

-OL-8.3-R1.1.4 major asteroids (all known with 50km dia. greater)
+- OL-8.3-R1.1.4 major asteroids (all known with 50km dia. greater)

-OL-8.3-R1.1.5 known short period comets
+- OL-8.3-R1.1.5 known short period comets

-OL-8.3-R1.2 Ephemerides must be calculated in available reference frames and equinoxes, including:

-OL-8.3-R1.2.1 topocentric coordinates

-OL-8.3-R1.2.2 geocentric coordinates

-OL-8.3-R1.2.3 J2000 (and other FK5 equinoxes)

-OL-8.3-R1.2.4 epoch of date

-OL-8.3-R1.3 The Package shall be able to import a user-supplied ephemeris in tabular form.
-Priority: 2

-OL-8.3-R1.4 The Package shall calculate positions from user-provided orbital elements.
-Priority: 2
+- OL-8.3-R1.2 Ephemerides must be calculated in all available reference frames (e.g. OL-3.1-R10) Priority: 1 - \mathbf{OL} -8.3- $\mathbf{R1.3}$ The Package shall be able to import a user-supplied ephemeris in tabular form. - OL-8.3-R1.4 The Package shall calculate positions from user-provided orbital elements.
+Prioritu: 2